Ree-m/skinology-ecommerce-app/README.md

 ### Features

--Non-registered users can browse and search for products in the app, and add them to a guest cart.
+- Non-registered users can browse and search for products in the app, and add them to a guest cart.
 <br />

--Registered users can log in to view and manage their persistent cart, including adding, deleting, and updating items.
+- Registered users can log in to view and manage their persistent cart, including adding, deleting, and updating items.
 <br />

--All users can easily search for products using the app's search function.
+- All users can easily search for products using the app's search function.
 <br />

--The app includes two distinct interfaces: one for regular users and one for admini.
+- The app includes two distinct interfaces: one for regular users and one for admini.
 <br />

--Admin has full access to all the features of regular users, as well as the ability to add, edit, and delete products in the app.
+- Admin has full access to all the features of regular users, as well as the ability to add, edit, and delete products in the app.

 ### Built With